 From the very first time a baby puts their fingers in their mouth, to a kindergartner cutting a construction paper snowflake, fine motor skills are involved and continuing to develop.

 Once your infant and toddler has mastered early fine motor skills, your preschooler typically continues to develop these skills through natural play.

 However, most fine motor skill activities offered to preschoolers are things like arts and crafts, beading and lacing.
 But what if your child shows no interest in these activities?

 Below are non-art based fine motor activity ideas that might appeal to your preschooler.

 Things you might already have at home:

-Gingerbread house building.
+- Gingerbread house building.
+You can use graham crackers if you don’t have a kit for this.
 Fine motor skills are needed for all the decorations like attaching gumdrops, mints, small hard candies, chocolate chips, etc.

 - Find the penny game.
 Hide pennies around the house.
 Everyone gets a piggy bank.
 Collect the pennies and put them in the piggy bank slot! [variation: if you already have a jar filled with mixed coins, your preschooler can help sort them.
 Older children can practice fine motor skills and money denomination recognition by rolling coins.
 You can get coin wrappers at your bank.]

 - Marshmallow/toothpick buildings.
 Just google search on “marshmallow toothpick” and you’ll see tons of suggestions!